Assessment Information and Academic Standards

 Grade Point Average

 The grade point average is determined by multiplying grade point equivalents by the number of semester hours earned in a course, then dividing the total number of grade points earned in all courses completed at UIS by the total number of hours represented by those courses (excluding courses with grades of ACR, AU, CR, DFR, I, NC, NR, R, or W).
+The grade point average appears on academic transcripts and is truncated to two decimal places (note: grade point averages are not rounded).

 UIS grade point equivalents are defined as follows: